romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-In a GitHub organization, which role is responsible for managing access to the organization's resources?
+Q: In a GitHub organization, which role is responsible for managing access to the organization's resources?
 <details><summary>Show the answer</summary><p>

 - **Organization owner**